In this article

 The more noticeable signs of late-stage liver disease include:

 Once these symptoms are noticeable, the condition has developed to an advanced stage.
-Visiting a doctor immediately is crucial.
+Visiting a doctor immediately to begin medically supervised alcohol detox treatment is crucial.

 The liver is very resilient and can regenerate itself.
 Each time your liver filters alcohol, some of the liver cells die.
 While the liver can create new cells, prolonged alcohol misuse over many years can reduce its regenerating capabilities.1